rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-sdk/1-lab.md

 ## **Working with an Amazon SageMaker Autopilot notebook in Studio**

+> Note SageMaker Autopilot can be used either from the graphical interface via the SageMaker Studio Launcher, or with code via the SageMaker SDK.
+In the following steps we will follow the SDK alternative.

-Now, get the notebook that you will be using and follow the steps on it:
+Now that your SageMaker Studio is open, you will get the notebook that we will be using and follow the steps on it:
 * If not open already, create a new Studio Launcher tab by going to "File"->"New Launcher".

 <div align="center"><img src="./screen3.png" width="500" alt=""/></div>